kant2002/EngLang/README.md

 add 20 to a value then multiply a value by 42.
 ```

+Upon thinking about it more.
+Let's pretend that `if` executes single function, and then executes another statement if result is true/positive.
+That allow generalize constructions like `XXX is YYY` to any form of invocation of expression.

 ### Arithmetic

 It seems to be that math operations carried in usual language is quite interesting.